Disclaimer form to sign

 We have written a rally safety & tip sheet for your information.

 Have a look at the IBA's 29 tips for safe endurance riding.

 A veteran TT2000 rider's tips on preparation

-Michael Green is entering his 5th TT2000.
+Michael Green was entering his 5th TT2000 in 2013.
 Read his article in Bike Rider Magazine on how he prepares for the event from planning his route, taking micro breaks and preparing himself mentally and physically.